bencheee/BlackJack/README.md

     [Example 6](/documentation/testing/images/ux/006.jpg)

-- As a first time player, I want to clearly see who won and why so I can quicker understand all mechanics of the game.
+- As a first time player, I want to clearly see who won and why so I can faster understand all mechanics of the game.

     - Every game outcome is explained through pop up messages, same as special functions such as *double*, *insurance* and *cash-out*